AbelWeldaregay/ContactsApp-Android/README.md

 jumps to the “Contact Profile” of the clicked name.
 The clicked contact profile also displays on the right side in the landscape view

-# Future Plans
-- Will be rewritten in Kotlin

 # Screenshots - Potrait
 <p float="left">
 <img width=200 src = "https://lh3.googleusercontent.com/uFjkV_dxN4L__79ghrrhnWAEanNzSxymRRwhBkreJgn-9c_F_FhzOOwGRqispzzzLlKf=w1920-h969-rw">